Orthodontics: Removable retainers

-Removable retainers are made from a clear plastic, and they are custom-fitted for the patient's mouth.
+Removable retainers are made from clear plastic, and they are custom-fitted for the patient's mouth.
 It has a tight fit and holds all of the teeth in position.
-There are many types of brands for clear retainers including Zendura Retainer, Essix Retainer, and Vivera Retainer.
-Hawley retainer is also a removable orthodontic appliance made from a combination of plastic and metal that is molded custom to fit the patient's mouth.
-Removable retainers will be worn for different periods of time depending on patient need to stabilise the dentition.
+There are many types of brands for clear retainers, including Zendura Retainer, Essix Retainer, and Vivera Retainer.
+A Hawley retainer is also a removable orthodontic appliance made from a combination of plastic and metal that is custom-molded to fit the patient's mouth.
+Removable retainers will be worn for different periods of time, depending on the patient's need to stabilize the dentition.

 Fixed retainers

 Fixed retainers are a simple wire fixed to the tongue-facing part of the incisors using dental adhesive and can be specifically useful to prevent rotation in incisors.
 Other types of fixed retainers can include labial or lingual braces, with brackets fixed to the teeth.